 Excerpts from the talk ‘DESIGN THINKING CREATIVITY & INNOVATION AT WORK: FOR LEARNING AND FOR BUSINESS’ delivered by Rituparna Dasgupta, Global Talent & Development Leader, Intuit, at Learning League 4 (26th July 2019)

-Design thinking is revolutionising the way Companies are reforming and reshaping their business models in this digital driven economy.
+Design thinking is revolutionizing the way Companies are reforming and reshaping their business models in this digital driven economy.
 From hard core manufacturing companies to the new age technology companies have adopted Design as a practice and restructured their course on their Business journeys.

 The rise of start-ups in India and changes in the work environment have shown a serious inclination towards Design as a strong practice in these millennial companies like Swiggy, PayTm etc.

 Rituparna Dasgupta, Global Talent & Development Leader at Intuit in one of her talks at a Design Thinking event held at UBQT Design Thinking School shared her experiences and journey in implementing Design Thinking.
 Here, is her approach to deploy design, if your organization is looking forward to adopt Design Thinking as a problem solving practice.

 Start at the top:

 In the Business world , new Tech stars like Google , Facebook and Netflix have dethroned top performing traditional industries that existed before the digital era.
 The leadership of these Organizations has adopted new methods to unleash the creativity of their employees to bring changes in the lives of billions of people.